 This is the first stage in defining a problem statement that follows the empathize stage.
 This is where you organize all your findings from the previous stage and group them together.
-Grouping them could be based on any of the other methodologies you prefer such as mind mapping, clustering and more.
+Grouping them could be based on any of the other methodologies you prefer such as mind mapping, clustering, and more.

 It’s a general notion that when you ask the right questions, you will receive the answers and directions that will take you down the right path.
 This aspect in design thinking incorporates such thoughts.
 That’s why design thinkers ask four important questions.

 The first question is who is experiencing the problem.
-Idea on this is the persona of your target audience that also includes demographics.
+An idea on this is the persona of your target audience that also includes demographics.
 Answers to who will allow you to implement features that will address the specific concerns faced by people in this category.
 For instance, healthcare apps designed for the elderly will have enlarged fonts and icons to accommodate their needs.

 This involves addressing what the problem actually is.
 From the insights gathered during the empathize phase, you could pinpoint the problem and deliver solutions to accomplish them.

 This defines the space in which the problem is experienced by people.
-Is it online, offline, in a specific geographical location or others?
+Is it online, offline, in a specific geographical location, or others?
 This helps you to have more context to the problem under discussion.

 This is perhaps the most important question of all as it helps you understand the purpose of your solution.
 Why should you address the problem?
 Is the problem worth solving?
 What value addition does it offer to users?

-After the 4 Ws, the 5 Whys will allow you to dive deeper into addressing problems and their solutions.
-One reason we don’t seem to find the most ideal solutions to our concerns is because we don’t seem to find out why we experience things we are facing in the first place.
+After the 4 Ws, the 5 Whys will allow you to dive deeper into addressing the problems and their solutions.
+One reason we don’t seem to find the most ideal solutions to our concerns is that we don’t seem to find out why we experience things we are facing in the first place.

 For instance, a working professional intending to bring in a better fitness regime into their lifestyle often fails to keep up with their goals and visions.
 So, the problem here is them being unable to join your gym or a fitness program.
 To find out ideal solutions, let’s ask some questions, shall we?